pwa-builder/PWABuilder/apps/blog/src/posts/memos-ai/memos-ai.md

 ![Short live demo](/posts/memos-ai/record-new-note.png)

 Hello!
 I recently released an app I've been working on, [Memos AI](https://www.recordergo.app), and I wanted to talk a bit about how I built this app.
 Before we dive in, let’s touch on exactly what Memos AI is.
-Memos AI is a voice memos app that uses artificial intelligence to automatically take notes for you during lectures, meetings etc. Memos AI will:
+Memos AI is a voice memos app that uses artificial intelligence to automatically take notes for you during lectures, meetings, and more.
+Memos AI will:

 * Transcribe speech
 * Summarize that transcription